exercism/problem-specifications/bracket-push.md

-Ensure that all the curly braces and square brackets are matched correctly, and nested correctly.
+Ensure that all the brackets and braces are matched correctly, and nested correctly.